 - Cover for unexpected incidents that may affect your holiday, like civil unrest, war, terrorism and natural disasters

 - Cover for accidents or injuries that can be linked to you drinking too much

-- Cover for travel to locations that the Foreign and Commonwealth Office (FCO) has said British holidaymakers should avoid
+- Cover for travel to locations that the Foreign, Commonwealth & Development Office (FCDO) has said British holidaymakers should avoid

 - Cover for accidents or injuries that happen during sporting activities such as skiing and snowboarding.
 If you know you’ll be trying something adventurous, like one of New Zealand’s world-famous bungee jumps, make sure you have adventure cover in place first